Aadhieaswar/Order-Pizza-Django-App/README.md

 ##### Responsive Design
   ![responsive-design](./images/responsive-design.gif)
   <br>
-Here, it is shown the responsive view of the website (in mobile).
+Here, it shows the responsive view of the website (in mobile).
   <hr>

 ### Credits